 Ideal Weight Calculator

-Find a realistic goal weight for your height and sex.
+See how much you should weigh for your height and sex.
 This calculator shows four classic ideal-weight formulas alongside your healthy BMI weight range.

 Enter your height and sex to see your ideal weight estimates.